Jamf Pro - Mobile Device Management Commands

 To run these commands in the JSS:

-- Click on Mobile Devices at the top
+- Click on either Computers or Mobile Devices in the sidebar

-- Search inventory for the desired device and select it
+- Search inventory for the desired machine and select it

 - Click the Management tab